gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

 * rename imported packages: replace ``net.gini.android.vision`` with ``net.gini.android.capture``,
 * rename interface names: replace ``GiniVision`` with ``GiniCapture``,
-* we recommend moving from the Gini API SDK to the newer Gini Bank API Library which offers kotlin coroutine support.
+* if you are using the `Gini API SDK <https://developer.gini.net/gini-sdk-android/index.html>`_ you must replace it with the newer `Gini Bank API Library <https://developer.gini.net/gini-mobile-android/bank-api-library/library>`_ which offers kotlin coroutine support.

 Event Tracking
 --------------